Mind-Hochschul-Netzwerk/docker-pretix/README.md

 # docker-pretix

-Builds a custom Pretix Docker image via GitHub Actions.
+A custom Pretix Docker image with the `pretix-ldap` and `pretix-sepadebit` plugins.